fpereiro/proof/notes.md

          - move one to the left and taking note of the character Y printed on that square:
          - if X and Y are the same, -> 1arg.
          - if X and Y are not the same, -> 2arg.
-      - if it finds two consecutive blanks, -> 2arg.
+      - if it finds two consecutive blanks, advance one more position and -> 2arg.
    - if it finds two consecutive blanks:
       - go to the leftmost schwa.
       - go right until finding either 5arg or two consecutive blanks.
       - if it finds 5arg, -> 2arg.
-      - if it finds two consecutive blanks, -> 3arg.
+      - if it finds two consecutive blanks, advance one more position and -> 3arg.

 ## cpe (compare and erase)